-Debt that we incur under the Miami Loan and the Term Loan Facility bear interest at variable rates and expose us to interest rate risk.
-We intend to repay the Miami Loan with proceeds received from the Term Loan Facility.
+Debt that we incurred under the Miami Loan and the Term Loan Facility bore interest at variable rates and exposed us to interest rate risk.
+We repaid the Miami Loan with proceeds received from the Term Loan Facility.
 Interest is calculated under the terms of the Term Loan Facility based on our selection, from time to time, of one of the index rates available to us plus an applicable margin that varies based on certain factors.
 See "-Liquidity and Capital Resources-Long-Term Debt."
-Assuming the full \$240,000 principal amount remains outstanding, the impact on interest expense of a 1% increase or decrease in the interest rate that was in place upon closing of the Term Loan Facility would be approximately \$2,400 per year.
+Assuming the full \$500,000 principal amount remains outstanding, the impact on interest expense of a 1% increase or decrease in the interest rate that was in place upon closing of the Term Loan Facility would be approximately \$5,000 per year.
 We do not currently have or intend to enter into any derivative arrangements to protect against fluctuations in interest rates applicable to our outstanding indebtedness.